edgio-docs/edgio-docs/src/guides/v7/getting_started.md

 7. From the **Select a Repository** option, select your project's repository.
 8. Click **Create Property**.
-9. As a part of the property creation workflow, {{ PRODUCT }} Bot generates a pull request called `{{ PRODUCT }} Init` that contains changes that add our service to your project and adds a Github workflow for the automation of branch previews and deployments.
+9. As a part of the property creation workflow, {{ PRODUCT }} Bot generates a pull request called `{{ PRODUCT }} Init` that adds both our service to your project and a Github workflow for the automation of branch previews and deployments.

     Review this PR and merge it into your main branch.